 Related Reading: Can I Shorten My Patio Heater?
 [ANSWERED]

-Whether or not you can use your patio heater under a covered patio depends on the type of heater you are using and the actual dimensions of your patio.
+The possibility of using a patio heater under a covered patio is determined by the specific type of heater and the size of the patio.

 Fixed Outdoor Mushroom Heaters (Natural Gas)

-Since mushroom-style heaters use infrared heat technology to distribute heat, there are no dangers of exposure to open flames.
+Mushroom-style heaters utilize infrared heat technology to evenly distribute warmth, which eliminates the risk of exposure to open flames.

-This is why they can safely be used as long as there is a minimum of 2 feet of clearance between them and the roof of the patio.
+This is why they can safely be used as long as there is a minimum of 2 feet of clearance between the heater and the patio’s roof.

-Considering the average height of these heaters, you would need a roof at least 10 feet high.
+Considering the average height of these heaters, you would need a roof at least 10 feet high to ensure proper clearance.

-One thing about these heaters is that they are permanently connected to your gas lines and cannot be moved around once installed.
-So, it would be wise to install them around the edge of the patio.
+When installing these heaters, it’s important to keep in mind that they are permanently connected to your gas lines and cannot be moved once installed.

-It would also be wise to maintain a distance of at least 6 feet between these heaters and any combustible material like wood or lattice.
+It would also be a good idea to maintain a distance of at least 6 feet between these heaters and any combustible material like wood or lattice.

 Portable Mushroom Heaters (Propane)